parallelchain-io/parallelchain-docs/docs/for_users/web_wallet/create_account.md

 5. If you do not remember your password, you can choose to log in with your recovery key by selecting **VERIFY WITH RECOVERY KEY** and re-entering your 12-phrase recovery key.
 6. You will be shown a loading screen that says **Erasing Wallet Data**.
 Your wallet data has now been removed from your device.

-### Exporting Your Account With Public And Private Keys
+### Export Your Account
 ![export account](../../img/explorer/account/6_download_key.jpg){ width=80%  style="display: block; margin: 0 auto" }

 1. To export an existing account, click on the *drop-down arrow* right beside your wallet address.
 Your wallet address acts as your **public key**.
 2. Click on the *key* icon to preview your account **private key**.
 3. Save your public and private key in a secure location.
 4. You can also download the key pair of your current account through the *download* icon beside your wallet address as a **JSON file**.
 5. Store the JSON file in a secure manner.
-If you wish to recover your account on another wallet, you can do so by following the instructions under [Importing Your Account Using Public And Private Keys](#importing-your-account-using-public-and-private-keys), or import it with the JSON file under [Importing Your Account With A JSON file](#importing-your-account-with-a-json-file).
+If you wish to recover your account on another wallet, you can do so by following the instructions under [Import Your Account From Public And Private Keys](#import-your-account-from-public-and-private-keys), or import it with the JSON file under [Import Your Account From a JSON file](#import-your-account-from-a-json-file).
 You can view the information by opening the file with a text-based document such as Microsoft Word.

-### Importing Your Account Using Public And Private Keys
+### Import Your Account From Public And Private Keys
 ![import account](../../img/explorer/account/7_importing_your_account.jpg){ width=80%  style="display: block; margin: 0 auto" }

 1. To import an existing account, click on the *drop-down arrow* right beside your wallet address